Welcome!

 Unity

 Over the summer of my third year at Sheridan, my team and I were accepted into Sheridan's EDGE program for our internship.
 We built a game development business venture that strived to make meaningful games under the name "Enygma Games".
-This was our first project.
+This was our first (and only) project.

 As part of the Enygma Games team, I helped to shape the concept of a game that strives to spread awareness about the environment.
 Players progress through levels by switching between a healthy, thriving world and a ruined world that resulted from ignoring the deterioration of the environment.